Haggis (programming language): Overview

 Haggis is the solution to this.
-Haggis is a formally-defined reference language, but its purpose is to examine programming, not to write programs.
+Haggis is a formally defined reference language, but its purpose is to examine programming, not to write programs.
 A further requirement is that it must not be a mandatory part of the curriculum, so students who have never previously seen the language should be able to read it.
 These aspects, along with an attempt to conform as far as possible with the evolved pseudocode style, directed the specification of the language.
-So, while Haggis is in fact a programming language (even although, in general, not all Haggis programs are executable), it is not intended as a language in which to write programs.
+So, while Haggis is in fact a programming language (even though, in general, not all Haggis programs are executable), it is not intended as a language in which to write programs.

 These concepts are more fully explained in an academic paper.